aweymo-ui/cals_intro/content/1_intro.md

 <br>

-{% include gallery-figure.html img="cals_15.jpg" alt="The library tower seen in autumn, highlighted in red" caption="The Library tower, highlighted in red" %}
+{% include gallery-figure.html img="cals_15.jpg" alt="The library tower in autumn" caption="The Library Tower in autumn" %}

 **To begin,**